Ambrose Alli University in Crisis: Political Hypocrisy, Administrative Failure, and the Urgent Need for Reform

 A Clarion Call for Senator Monday Okpebholo to Rescue AAU from Institutional Collapse

-During the tenure of His Excellency Governor Godwin Obaseki’s administration, the SIT—comprising individuals widely regarded by stakeholders as lacking institutional legitimacy and moral standing—was used as a political instrument to assert external control over the university.
-It was under this questionable framework that Mr. Aladenika was allegedly appointed through non-transparent and irregular processes.
+Under the administration of His Excellency Governor Godwin Obaseki, the SIT—composed of individuals widely perceived by critical stakeholders as lacking both institutional legitimacy and moral authority—was deployed as a political mechanism to assert external dominance over the university’s internal governance.
+It was within this irregular structure that Mr. Aladenika was allegedly appointed, in circumstances marked by opacity and procedural irregularities.

-Stakeholders within and beyond the university community are of the firm opinion that Mr. Aladenika must desist from using the university’s communication platform as a vehicle for personal aggrandizement and political propaganda.
-A university is a sacred citadel for scholarship, research, and leadership development—not a theater for media manipulation and self-promotion.
+It is the considered opinion of numerous stakeholders—within and outside the university—that Mr. Aladenika must immediately desist from employing the university’s communication apparatus as a tool for personal glorification and political propaganda.
+A university is a hallowed sanctuary for intellectual inquiry, research, and leadership development—not a platform for opportunistic media manipulation or self-promotion.

-In what amounts to a tacit admission of systemic failure, Mr. Aladenika recently confirmed the protests that erupted at the university gate—sparked by examination irregularities and chaos in the ICT test administration system.
-Annexures from the Chairman of the Committee on Business Examinations (CBE), Professor Oniawa C., substantiate these serious breaches.
-Additionally, the campus has deteriorated physically—overrun by weeds, reptiles, and neglect—a vivid metaphor for the collapse of governance in the institution.
+In what amounts to an implicit admission of systemic dysfunction, Mr. Aladenika recently acknowledged the outbreak of student protests at the university gate.
+These were precipitated by widespread examination irregularities and chaos within the ICT-based test administration framework.
+Documentary evidence from the Chairman of the Committee on Business Examinations (CBE), Professor Oniawa C., substantiates these serious breaches of academic integrity.
+Concurrently, the physical decay of the campus—engulfed by overgrown vegetation, reptiles, and neglect—stands as a metaphor for the collapse of governance and the erosion of institutional pride.

-Even more disturbing is the absentee leadership style of the current Vice-Chancellor, who is reportedly away from campus for no fewer than twelve days each month.
-This chronic absence is a gross dereliction of duty, incompatible with the expectations of public office.
+Even more alarming is the chronic absenteeism of the current Vice-Chancellor, who is reportedly absent from campus for at least twelve days each month.
+This pattern constitutes a flagrant abdication of duty and is wholly incompatible with the fiduciary obligations expected of any public officeholder entrusted with the stewardship of an academic institution.

-Moreover, the University Governing Council is facing widespread criticism from staff unions and stakeholders for its failure to conduct transparent and credible interviews for key positions, including that of the Vice-Chancellor.
-Of particular concern is the appointment of Mr. Imawagbele Peter—reportedly a close associate of the former Vice-Chancellor, Professor Onimawo—as University Auditor, despite the fact that the position was never advertised.
-Multiple letters of protest by university unions to the Chairman of the Council, Chief Dan Orbih, were met with silence—a clear dereliction of responsibility and an affront to due process.
+Further compounding the crisis is the failure of the University Governing Council to conduct fair, transparent, and credible selection processes for key administrative positions—including that of the Vice-Chancellor.
+Of particular concern is the appointment of Mr. Imawagbele Peter, allegedly a close associate of the former Vice-Chancellor, Professor Onimawo, as University Auditor.
+This appointment was made despite the fact that the position was never duly advertised, thus violating core tenets of due process and meritocracy.
+Multiple protest letters from university unions addressed to the Chairman of Council, Chief Dan Orbih, have been met with resounding silence—an egregious dereliction of responsibility and a betrayal of public trust.

-While the recent intervention and funding commitment from the Edo State Government is commendable, such efforts will remain insufficient unless accompanied by structural reforms and the removal of unqualified and politically compromised individuals from sensitive positions.
-As the Preacher wrote in Ecclesiastes 10:5–6: “There is an evil which I have seen under the sun, as an error which proceedeth from the ruler: folly is set in great dignity, and the rich sit in low place.”
+While the recent financial intervention and policy commitment by the Edo State Government is commendable, such efforts are merely palliative unless undergirded by far-reaching institutional reforms and the immediate removal of unqualified and politically-compromised individuals from sensitive administrative positions.
+As Ecclesiastes 10:5–6 aptly states: “There is an evil I have seen under the sun, as an error which proceedeth from the ruler: folly is set in great dignity, and the rich sit in low place.”

-Therefore, we the undersigned—speaking on behalf of the staff, students, and concerned stakeholders of Ambrose Alli University, Ekpoma—issue a heartfelt and urgent appeal to His Excellency, Senator Monday Okpebholo, Executive Governor of Edo State, to exercise his constitutional and moral responsibility in rescuing the institution from total collapse.
-We strongly urge the immediate reconstitution of the university’s leadership with credible, competent, and reform-minded individuals—men and women who do not possess the spirit of Pharaoh, but are led by the spirit of service and righteousness.
+Accordingly, we, the undersigned—acting on behalf of the staff, students, and concerned stakeholders of Ambrose Alli University, Ekpoma—hereby issue a solemn and urgent appeal to His Excellency, Senator Monday Okpebholo, Executive Governor of Edo State, to fulfill both his constitutional mandate and moral duty by intervening decisively in the affairs of the university.

-Let this generation not be remembered as the one that watched silently while Ambrose Alli University declined into irrelevance and regression.
-As Proverbs 29:2 says, “When the righteous are in authority, the people rejoice: but when the wicked beareth rule, the people mourn.”
+Let this generation not be judged harshly by posterity for standing idle while Ambrose Alli University descended into mediocrity and decay.
+As Proverbs 29:2 reminds us: “When the righteous are in authority, the people rejoice: but when the wicked beareth rule, the people mourn.”

-May wisdom, courage, and divine guidance rest continually upon you, our listening governor, as we collectively strive to restore the lost glory of this once-great institution.
+May wisdom, courage, and divine guidance rest perpetually upon you, our listening Governor, as we together endeavor to restore the lost glory of Ambrose Alli University.

 Signed: